 For a digital vision board, use a tool like Pinterest, Canva, or Miro to compile graphics, images, and other assets into a collage.

 “Vision is the foundation to building anything worth value,” says Jasmine Takanikos, creator of the BrandHuman methodology and founder of branding and design studio Candor.
 “Start looking at the world differently—stay open and learn to document what moves you.
 Learn that design and user experience go hand in hand.”

 Take the time to look up from your digital devices more often, especially while out of your home or office, and try to be more present.

 Once your board is complete, consider framing it or at least placing it in a prominent spot in your office or workspace.
-“You’re using your board to bring your wonderful and ambitious business goals to life,” says Funk, “So, why not?”
+If it’s digital, you could set reminders to look at it once a week or more.